Enhance PDF Security with Timestamping via External Signing in .NET Core

 A complete working sample can be downloaded from GitHub.

-Take a moment to peruse the documentation to add timestamps to a PDF document using external signing.
+Take a moment to explore the documentation for adding timestamps to a PDF document using external signing.

 Conclusion

-I hope you enjoyed learning on how to add timestamps to Core PDF document using external signing.
+I hope you enjoyed learning on how to add timestamps to a PDF document via external signing.

 You can refer to our ASP.NET Core PDF feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
 You can also explore our ASP.NET Core PDF example to understand how to create and manipulate data.